tre3x/BoozeBot/README.md

 # BOOZEBOT

-A python Bot which takes commands starting with *$drink* or *$drinkrng* and return the price of the desired drink.
+A python Bot which takes commands starting with *$drink* or *$rngdrink* and return the price of the desired drink.

 To use this bot in your server : https://discord.com/oauth2/authorize?client_id=804590073600671754&scope=bot